saikrishnasgit/botchannelregistration/README.md

 - Enter the Azure subscription / Resource group / Region
 - Enter the Bot Id name / display name of the Bot Channels Registration
 - Enter App Id / which is been generated in windows app (Native Application Id)
-- Enter App Secret / which is been generated in windows app (Native Secret Key)
+- Enter App Secret / which is been generated in windows app (Secret Key)
 - Click 'I agree to the terms and conditions stated above'
 - Click Purchase